chinapedia/wikipedia.abstract.en/Page/Honduras.md

 Celebrations

-Saw_dust_carpet_Comayagua_Honduras_(1).jpgs of Comayagua during Easter celebrations]] Some of Honduras' national holidays include Honduras Independence Day on 15 September and Children's Day or Día del Niño, which is celebrated in homes, schools and churches on 10 September; on this day, children receive presents and have parties similar to Christmas or birthday celebrations.
+s of Comayagua during Easter celebrations]] Some of Honduras' national holidays include Honduras Independence Day on 15 September and Children's Day or Día del Niño, which is celebrated in homes, schools and churches on 10 September; on this day, children receive presents and have parties similar to Christmas or birthday celebrations.
 Some neighborhoods have piñatas on the street.
 Other holidays are Easter, Maundy Thursday, Good Friday, Day of the Soldier (3 October to celebrate the birth of Francisco Morazán), Christmas, El Dia de Lempira on 20 July,[250] and New Year's Eve.

 Honduras Independence Day festivities start early in the morning with marching bands.
 Each band wears different colors and features cheerleaders.
 Fiesta Catracha takes place this same day: typical Honduran foods such as beans, tamales, baleadas, cassava with chicharrón, and tortillas are offered.